samarthdd/k8-proxy-documentation/docs/products/gw cloud sdk/d-desktop-integration.md

 ## Integrate Glasswall Desktop App to GW SDK VM
-In order to Integrate Glasswall Desktop App Make sure Both of the Machine are on the same network subnet.
+In order to integrate Glasswall Desktop App, make sure both of the machines are on the same network subnet.

 Ignore Step 1 to Step 3 If you are already using `OfflineDesktop.ova`